Rita Asfour: Beirut (1960–1965)

-Rita’s first full-time job was in Beirut, Lebanon.
-She was hired as an illustrator in a popular entertainment magazine and ended up being the art director.
-Her schedule was busy with contributions to a children's magazine and illustrating covers of paperback thrillers.
-However, her opportunities were limited so she decided to emigrate with her existing portfolio.
+Asfour’s first full-time job was in Beirut, Lebanon.
+She was hired as an illustrator in a popular entertainment magazine, and ended up being the art director.
+She also contributed to a children's magazine and illustrated covers of paperback thrillers.
+However, her opportunities were limited, so she decided to emigrate with her existing portfolio.

 Los Angeles (1965–1982)

-Rita immigrated to the United States in 1965.
-She went to California, where she easily found a job at Universal City Studio Tours, sketching pastel portraits of tourists, for $15 each.
+Asfour immigrated to the United States in 1965.
+She went to California, where she easily found a job at Universal City Studio Tours, sketching pastel portraits of tourists for $15 each.